commaai/eon-neos-builder/devices/eon/README.md

 3. SSH into EON and run `~/install.sh` to finishing building all packages
 4. Build new system image with compiled packages.
 Make sure EON is still connected for this step since it will pull `/usr` from the EON. `CLEAN_USR=1 STAGE2=1 ./build_system.sh`
 5. Build OTA images: `./prepare_ota.sh`

+After building NEOS run `./ota_push_staging.sh`, this will push the ota to the staging bucket on azure.
+Copy `neosupdate/update.staging.json` into `one/installer/updater/update.json`, and update the neos version check in `launch.sh`.

+When going to production run `./ota_push_prod.sh`, and put `neosupdate/update.json` in the updater folder.

 Building the NEOS setup apk requires the android sdk and `ANDROID_HOME` to point to it.
 Installation instructions:
 ```